 The college policy addressing the release of student information is based on the Family Educational Rights and Privacy Act of 1974 (FERPA).
 FERPA helps protect the privacy of student education records.
 FERPA provides for the right of students to inspect and review education records, the right to seek to amend those records, and the right to limit disclosure of information from the records.
 The intent of the legislation is to protect the rights of students and to ensure the privacy and accuracy of education records.
 With certain exceptions, AC will not disclose personally identifiable information from a student's education records to any third-party without written consent from the student.
 The law does allow authorized college personnel access to information contained in the records for facilitating internal college operations; promoting the student's education; and reporting to local, state, and federal agencies.
 The complete college policy concerning release of information about students is available upon request from the Office of Admissions and Records.
-Students wanting their parent, friend, or other individual to have access to or obtain their academic records should give that person a signed release specifying to what information they are authorizing access and a copy of the student's picture ID.
+Students wanting their parent or other individual to have access to or obtain their academic records should submit the FERPA Release Form in the Student Portal.